 Get inside their heads.

-Their strategy may be flawed, but there’s still method to their madness.
-Try to figure out what they’re thinking so you can exploit it, and minimize your loses.
-If you know they regularly limp along, banking on connecting, then an abrupt change from passive behavior (i.e. checking, calling) to active play (i.e. betting, raising) may mean you should fold your top pair to their sixes, because they probably got lucky.
+Their strategy may be flawed, but there’s still a method to their madness.
+Try to figure out what they’re thinking so you can exploit it and minimize your losses.
+If you know they regularly limp along, banking on connecting, then an abrupt change from passive behavior (i.e., checking, calling) to active play (i.e., betting, raising) may mean you should fold your top pair to their sixes because they probably got lucky.

 Should you move up to higher stakes for ‘better’ play?